taoensso/tempel/wiki/3-FAQ.md

 Tempel does not implement ("roll") its own cryptographic primitives, though it *does* necessarily implement its own higher-level protocols and data formats.

 See [here](#how-secure-is-tempel) for more info about Tempel's security risks.

+# How does Tempel compare to Buddy?

+**tl;dr**: Tempel may be a possible alternative for some (but not all) parts of [Buddy](https://github.com/funcool/buddy).
+There's functionality overlap, but Buddy offers some facilities that Tempel does not and vice versa.

+#### Tempel's limitations

+- No public API for *low-level cryptographic functionality* as in [buddy-core](https://github.com/funcool/buddy-core), [buddy-hashers](https://github.com/funcool/buddy-hashers), etc.
+- No *authorization* functionality as in [buddy-auth](https://github.com/funcool/buddy-auth)
+- [No support](#can-i-decrypt-tempel-data-with-other-tools) for interop with other tools

+#### Tempel's strengths

+- A small, particularly easy-to-use high-level [API](./1-Getting-started#what-next) focused on [user keychains](./1-Getting-started#keychains) and keychain management.
+- Data formats designed to easily support item-specific algorithms and parameters, and to support (auto)-updating these kinds of things over time.

+#### Tempel's objectives

+I've built a number of applications over the years that deal with encrypted user data.
+Tempel's focused on addressing the *real-world nuisances* that I've personally encountered most often.

+These include things like:

+- Long-term *key management*.
+- Long-term *maintenance of algorithms and parameters* (scaling work factors and/or adjusting algorithms to keep up with best practice and moving hardware targets over time).
+- A consistent and easy-to-use API for *encrypting data with backup keys* so that it's always possible to reset a user's password, even when the user's data is fully encrypted at rest and the user's key is never stored.
+- A consistent and easy-to-use API for [AAD](https://taoensso.github.io/tempel/taoensso.tempel.html#var-aad-help), [AKM](https://taoensso.github.io/tempel/taoensso.tempel.html#var-akm-help), and [extracting public data](https://taoensso.github.io/tempel/taoensso.tempel.html#var-public-data) from encrypted payloads.